 - We use the information to fulfil orders (e.g. ensuring you have a place at an event, or that we deliver the correct wine to you), i.e. we have a contractual obligation to you.

-- We also use it to ensure we provide relevant communications to you about products and services that may be of interest to you based on your previous attendance at events or purchases, for example keeping you informed about future wine tasting events and wine offers, i.e. we have legitimate interests to keep customers who have attended events or purchased wine informed about our products and services, as they would reasonably expect, and customers have the right to object to such processing.
+- We also use it to ensure we provide relevant communications to you about our products and service that may be of interest to you based on your previous attendance at events or purchases of wine, for example keeping you informed about future wine tasting events and wine offers, i.e. we have legitimate interests to keep customers who have attended events or purchased wine informed about our products and services, as they would reasonably expect, and customers have the right to object to such processing.

 - If you have signed up to receive email updates about any of our products or services we use the information to ensure we send you relevant mailings, i.e. you have provided your consent.